Trans-Tasman Safe Border Group

 - At destination

-The working groups will engage regularly with the Health Advisory Panel and will report regularly to a group of Senior Sponsors whose role is to provide feedback and questions at key points during the process.
+The working groups engaged regularly with the Health Advisory Panel and regularly reported progress to a group of Senior Sponsors whose role was to provide feedback and questions at key points during the process.